 Oswego, New York

+Oswego, NY is known as The Port City of Central New York and is a small historical city which serves the economy of Lake Ontario.
+The outdoors is in the blood of the residents and the economy centers around tourism and the outdoors.
 Oswego has a distinct and important history.
 The city served as a location for a British trading post in the 1700’s and was once a major railroad hub connecting multiple lines.
-Today Oswego celebrates the Harborfest festival each year which draws hundreds of thousands of visitors to celebrate their town and their unique connection to Lake Ontario.
-Here are a few interesting facts about Lake Ontario you might be interested in.
+Today Oswego celebrates the Harborfest festival each year which draws hundreds of thousands of visitors to celebrate their town and their unique connection to tis body of water.

-Lake Ontario Fish
+Taking Care Of Lake Ontario